esamattis/requirejs-hbs/README.md

 helpers to configure (i18n).
 Just simple [Handlebars][] loader and precompiler for [RequireJS][].

+This plugin does not swap out the Handlebars dependecy to runtime only version on builds.
+Yet.
+Pull requests welcome :)

 ## Usage

 The loader uses the AMD [text] loader plugin to handle all ajax stuff so make